Towards highly efficient broadband superconducting quantum memory: Abstract

 \section{Abstract}

-Microwave quantum memory promises advanced capabilities for noisy intermediate-scale superconducting quantum computers.
-Existing approaches to microwave quantum memory lack complete combination of high efficiency, long storage time, noiselessness and multi-qubit capacity.
-Here we report an efficient microwave broadband multimode quantum memory.
-The memory stores two spectral modes of single photon level microwave radiation in on-chip system of eight coplanar superconducting resonators.
-Single mode storage shows a power efficiency of up to $60\pm 3\%$ at single photon energy and more than $73\pm 3\%$ at higher intensity.
-The demonstrated efficiency is an order of magnitude larger than the previously reported multimode microwave quantum memory.
+We experimentally demonstrate a microwave quantum storage for two spectral modes of microwave radiation in on-chip system of eight coplanar superconducting resonators.
+Single mode storage shows a power efficiency of up to $60\pm3\%$ at single photon energy and more than $73\pm3\%$ at higher intensity.
 The noiseless character of the storage is confirmed by coherent state quantum process tomography.
-The demonstrated results pave the way to further increase in efficiency and hence building a practical multimode microwave memory for superconducting quantum circuits.
+The demonstrated efficiency is an order of magnitude higher than the previously reported data for multimode microwave quantum memory.
+The proposed on-chip quantum memory architecture can be easily integrated into the state-of-the-art superconducting quantum circuits technology without any coherence compromises.
+The obtained results are in good agreement with the proposed theory, which pave the way for building a practical multimode microwave memory for superconducting quantum circuits.